Dragon8029/100-days-of-code/Attempt4.md

 *Sept 22, 2018*

 Continued working through JavaScript course from @Udemy.
 Still refreshing my memory, but amazed at how much i actually remember.
 Finished up adding the HTML content for the "Technical Documentation" project from @freeCodeCamp, now i need to work on the CSS.

+---

+##A4D34:
+*Sept 23, 2018*

+Carried on with CSS styling on the "Technical Documentation" project from @freeCodeCamp.